 Rosaceae (family name)

-Forage for Pollinators: Produces Pollen and Nectar for many bees including Honeybees.
+Forage for Pollinators: Produces Pollen and Nectar for all bees flying early in the season.

 Flowering time: February, March, April.